novaeco/Display_bmp/README.md

 ### Certificate requirements

 When fetching images over HTTPS the server's root CA certificate must be provided at build time in `components/image_fetcher/cert/cert.pem`.
 Replace the placeholder file with the PEM‑encoded certificate of your server.

-Alternatively, enable `CONFIG_IMAGE_FETCH_INSECURE` to bypass validation (not recommended for production).
+### Image integrity

+The HTTP server must supply an `X-File-SHA256` header containing the hex-encoded SHA‑256 hash of the payload.
+The firmware streams the download, reading until the server closes the connection, and rejects the file if the checksum does not match.

 ## Hardware Options